CQX96/CQX96-Linux/Documentation/arm/sti/overview.rst

-  The ST Microelectronics Multimedia and Application Processors range of CortexA9 System-on-Chip are supported by the 'STi' platform of ARM Linux.
+  The ST Microelectronics Multimedia and Application Processors range of CortexA9 System-on-Chip are supported by the 'STi' platform of ARM CQX96.
 Currently STiH415, STiH416 SOCs are supported with both B2000 and B2020 Reference boards.